 Demos with Q&A

-Entry fee.
-By invitation, to keep the room balanced toward explorers, not tourists
+Free to attend.
+By invitation, to keep the room balanced towards deeper discussions.

 The idea

-Legaltech Field Notes aims to solve this with a bi-monthly London gathering for innovation leads at law firms and in-house, and with developers.
-One main topic per evening — a presentation that explores the tech stack and what's innovative, not a pitch, followed by an open conversation.
-Then a couple of demos.
-All covering what's only become possible in the last year.
-What's said on stage will be written up as field notes for those unable to attend.
-Conversations afterwards are under Chatham House rules.
+Legaltech Field Notes aims to solve this with a bi-monthly London gathering for innovation leads at law firms and in-house teams, together with developers.
+Each evening focuses on one main topic — a presentation that explores the actual tech stack and what's genuinely innovative (not a pitch) — an interview and a couple of demos.
+All focussed on developments that have only become possible in the last year.
+What's said on stage will be written up as Field Notes for those unable to attend.
+Conversations afterwards are held under Chatham House rules.

 Just as the Silicon Valley Homebrew Club nurtured startups including Apple, so we want LFN to be open and collaborative — sharing understanding and insights, and getting into the technical details that determine solution performance, reliability and security.
-This is for those who know an API from an MCP, marvel at code generation from their prompts, and might spend a weekend setting up email and other automations with OpenClaw.
+This is for those who know an API from an MCP, marvel at code generation from their prompts, and might spend their weekend setting up personal automation with OpenClaw.

 Format of an evening